How to Choose the Best Guitar Amp for the Money

 An example of some excellent amps for blues, country and lighter rock is the Fender Hot Rod series.

 When it comes to power you have a couple of basic options, mainly tube and solid state.
 Many players agree that tubes sound better, and they are preferred by most professional musicians.
 The downside is that they are less reliable, need regular maintenance, are generally more expensive, and are a bit more fragile.

 Solid state (or transistor) amps are more reliable, since they have no tubes to blow, and many have very good clean sounds.
 However, while it has improved tremendously in recent years, solid-state distortion is never quite as good as tube distortion.

 So every player must choose between a reliable solid-state amp that might not sound as perfect as a tube amp, or the slightly better sounding tube amp that requires a little extra TLC from time to time.
 The decision is based on your comfort level for maintenance, your taste in tone and your wallet.
-If you need to dig deeper into the subject, this article help:

 How Much Power Do You Need?

 The power output of a guitar amplifier is labeled in watts.
 Tube amps are usually louder than solid-state amps of the same power.
 To put it another way, a 50-watt tube amp will be much louder than a 50-watt solid-state amp.